machal/cssmine-content/content/font-face-tips.md

 Cross-origin Web Font
 ---------------------

-Thanks to the "Same Origin Policy", it is not permitted to load font files from another domain.
+Thanks to the “Same Origin Policy”, it is not permitted to load font files from another domain.
 You can see this problem for example in the console of your Internet Explorer: